Innovations Using External Data

 By using external data, we can compare the attributes of an offer driven person vs a quality driven person.
 With a wide variety of datasets available we could look at anything from the type and model of your car, how much you earn, where you go on holiday, or how much you spend in the supermarket.

 The clever bit is to build the model and decisioning engine to assign each person to a creative.

 Working at the point where data meets statistics and technology.
 Howard supports businesses to overcome issues that were previously thought to be insurmountable.
 In his role as Data & Insight Director at Fusion Analytics he has focused on developing the ability to integrate multiple digital data sources with offline customer data to support a better understanding of how and why people buy.

 Prior to his role at Fusion he has worked with a range of companies including; JD Williams, Cambridge Satchel Company, Subway, Waterstones, Swiss Re, Disney, Global Radio, SunLife and CapCo.
 If you are struggling to understand, use or apply findings from your data – Howard is the one to talk to.

-If you would like to scheduel a FREE consulation with Howard or one of our Analyts please get in touch HERE
+If you would like to schedule a FREE consultation with Howard or one of our Analysts please get in touch HERE